|

 Anything that sticks out from the whole instrument will need careful extra padding.
 Typical examples: joy-sticks or similar controllers; heat-sinks; projecting keys, and so on.
 The extra protection must be anchored around the part, not on it - otherwise the stress will still fall on it, instead of the load being spread around.
 A joy-stick, for example, can possibly be kept safe by having the cardboard middle of a 2" sticky tape reel secured round it.

 Don't be tempted ever to tape directly to the instrument.
-It might come off fine if you test it immediately, but in four or five days' time, the tape can sometimes be a pig to remove.
+It might come off fine if you test it immediately, but in four or five days' time, the tape can sometimes be difficult to remove.

-The instrument must be protected from any little bits of foam or whatever getting under the keys, in the ventilation holes, etc· Bubble wrap, well sealed, will do that itself, but otherwise, it's important to seal the instrument with tough brown paper
+The instrument must be protected from any little bits of foam or whatever getting under the keys, in the ventilation holes, etc· Bubble wrap, well sealed, will do that itself, but otherwise, it's important to seal the instrument with tough wrap.

 Some equipment - particularly rack gear - has very sharp edges.
 This can wreak havoc with bubble-wrap, and make it basically useless.
 Once the bubbles have been broken, the stuff might as well not be there - and pressure from a sharp rack ear, or even a ninety-degree metal edge, can do that in a second.